BrightChamps Logo

 What Are Rational Numbers?

-A rational number can be written as p/q, where p and q are integers and q 0.
-This means that rational numbers consist of natural numbers, whole numbers, integers, fractions of integers, and decimals (terminating or repeating).
+A rational number can be written as pq where p and q are integers and q ≠ 0.
+This means rational numbers include natural numbers, whole numbers, integers, fractions, and decimals that either terminate or repeat.

 Professor Greenline from BrightChamps